-When excluding any overlap with other control brain regions, KEGG pathways only identified in PD brain region associated citrullinomes were: "Axon guidance", which is critical to neuronal function, connectivity and repair throughout the lifespan and in neurodegeneration including in PD [99-101]; and "Spinocerebellar ataxia", which is a heterogenous group of progressive neurodegenerative ataxic disorders [102] and identified here for the first time in relation to citrullination.
-In addition, PD specific brain citrullinome pathways included "Inositol phosphate metabolism", which has been linked to neuronal cytotoxicity in PD, including via increased mitochondrial Ca2+ [103]; "Thyroid hormone signalling pathway", which has been linked to neurological disorders including several models of PD [104]; "NOD-like receptor signalling pathway", which forms part of the inflammasome axis in several neurodegenerative disease including PD [105-107]; "Phosphatidylinositol signalling system", which has been linked to neuroinflammatory responses, including autophagy, and their regulation in neurodegeneration and PD [108,109]; and "Platelet activation", which are related to synaptic plasticity and neuronal differentiation in various brain regions and also reflective of inflammatory responses in neurodegeneration, including PD [110-112].
-Further PD citrullinome specific pathways were "Hippo signalling pathway", which is an evolutionary conserved signalling network with crucial roles in various biological processes including proliferation and differentiation, regeneration, development and immunity [113,114], and linked to early neurodegenerative processes, including in PD, AD, HD [115-117]; "Rap1 signalling pathway", which has been identified as a molecular pathway in PD patients [118], including relating to blood markers in early PD [112]; "Fc gamma R-mediated phagocytosis", which plays roles in brain development, is linked to neurodegenerative disease development [119] and has been identified as dysregulated in AD [120]; and "Choline metabolism in cancer", which may be relevant as choline metabolism has been linked to the gut-brain signalling axis, which is linked to neurodegenerative disease, including PD [121,122].
-In addition, citrullinome KEGG pathways in PD brains only were "Human cytomegalovirus infection", which has been associated to numerous neurological disorders including PD, AD, HD, autism, ataxia and brain tumours [123] and identified as one of several infectious pathogens in the aetiology of PD [124]; "Yersinia infection", which may be relevant in relation to age associated changes in gut microbiota and possible increase susceptibility to PD [125]; "Progesterone-mediated oocyte maturation", which has been linked to molecular mechanisms involved in PD via microarray analysis [126]; as well as "Oocyte meiosis", which may link to studies on the PD associated LLRK2 kinase family, which has also been shown to have roles in oocyte meiosis via regulation of actin assembly and mitochondrial function [127].
-The detection of PAD6 in all brain regions may possibly link to some of the developmental associated KEGG pathways identified in the brain citrullinome, given its known roles in developmental processes [128,129].
+When excluding any overlap with other control brain regions, KEGG pathways only identified in the PD brain-region-associated citrullinomes were as follows: "Axon guidance", which is critical to neuronal function, connectivity and repair throughout the lifespan and in neurodegeneration including in PD [95-97]; "Spinocerebellar ataxia", which is a heterogeneous group of progressive neurodegenerative ataxic disorders [98] and identified here for the first time in relation to citrullination.
+In addition, PD-specific brain citrullinome pathways associated with metabolic and immune functions included "Inositol phosphate metabolism", which has been linked to neuronal cytotoxicity in PD, including via increased mitochondrial Ca2+ [99]; "Thyroid hormone signalling pathway", which has been linked to neurological disorders including in several PD models [100]; "NOD-like receptor signalling pathway", which forms part of the inflammasome axis in several neurodegenerative diseases including PD [101-103]; "Phosphatidylinositol signalling system", which has been linked to neuroinflammatory responses, including autophagy, and their regulation in neurodegeneration and PD [104,105].
+Other PD-specific pathways included "Platelet activation", which is related to synaptic plasticity and neuronal differentiation in various brain regions and is also reflective of inflammatory responses in neurodegeneration, including PD [106-108].
+Further PD citrullinome-specific pathways identified here included the following: "Hippo signalling pathway", which is an evolutionarily conserved signalling network with crucial roles in various biological processes including proliferation and differentiation, regeneration, development and immunity [109,110], and linked to early neurodegenerative processes, including in PD, AD, HD [111-113]; "Rap1 signalling pathway", which has been identified as a molecular pathway in PD patients [114], also relating to blood markers in early PD [108]; "Fc gamma R-mediated phagocytosis", which plays roles in brain development, is linked to neurodegenerative disease development [115] and has been identified as dysregulated in AD [116]; "Choline metabolism in cancer", which may be relevant as choline metabolism has been linked to the gut-brain signalling axis, which is associated to neurodegenerative disease, including PD [117,118].
+In addition, infection-related citrullinome KEGG pathways identified in PD brains only were the following: "Human cytomegalovirus infection", which has been associated with numerous neurological disorders including PD, AD, HD, autism, ataxia and brain tumours [119] and identified as one of several infectious pathogens linked to the aetiology of PD [120]; "Yersinia infection", which may be relevant in relation to age-associated changes in gut microbiota and possible increase susceptibility to PD [121].
+Additional hormonal and developmental-related pathways in the PD brain citrullinomes included the following: "Progesterone-mediated oocyte maturation", which has been linked to molecular mechanisms involved in PD via microarray analysis [122]; "Oocyte meiosis", which may link to studies on the PD-associated LLRK2 kinase family, which has also been shown to have roles in oocyte meiosis via regulation of actin assembly and mitochondrial function [123].
+The detection of PAD6 in all brain regions may possibly link to some of the developmentalassociated KEGG pathways identified in the brain citrullinome, given its known roles in developmental processes [124,125].

-3.2.3.
-Citrullinome KEGG Pathways in Sham/Control Brains Only
+3.1.3.
+Citrullinome-Associated KEGG Pathways Identified in Sham/Control Brains Only